samsonasik/rector-blogposts/how-to-create-typo-variable-fixer/post.md

     }
 ```

-Above, we find if the variable name is in common typos, then we return with new Variable with the correct word.
+Above, we find if the variable name is in common typos, then we return node (as variable) with updated its name with the correct word.
 Now, let's run it with `--dry-run` to see the diff that can be made:

 ```bash
 vendor/bin/rector process --dry-run